You have this great idea for a business. It’s been brewing for a couple of years now, and you’re finally ready to act on it.

 This is your napkin drawing on steroids.
 The company overview section is a snapshot of your business:

 A detailed list of products and services

 Briefly touch on your target audience and how you plan to attract them (you’ll go into more detail later).
 This is only a snapshot summary for someone to grasp your idea and see the opportunity behind it.
 You also want to clearly define your company’s strategy for starting or growing in the marketplace.

 Your plan needs to address the industry as a whole, including relevant statistics, current trends, consumer demographics, and any external influences affecting the industry.
 Use this section to address how your business will fit into a specific industry and what (if any) subsections of the industry you will target.

 Who will you battle for customers?
 The market analysis section requires you to validate that there is enough demand in the market for your business to both enter and grow.
 Research competitors in the industry, their market share, and how you plan to compete against them.

-This is also a great opportunity to describe any industry barriers to entry.
+This is also a great opportunity to describe any industry barriers upon entry.
 You can explain how your company will establish itself — including your unique selling proposition — and share how the barriers will help protect your business from other startups or companies that want to go after your market share.